fluent/fluent-bit-docs/pipeline/filters/grep.md

 {% endtab %}
 {% endtabs %}

-The filter allows you to use multiple rules which are applied in order.
+The filter lets you use multiple rules which are applied in order.
 You can have as many `Regex` and `Exclude` entries as required.

 ### Nested fields example